 The executive directors are responsible for the other information.
-The other information comprises the statement on corporate government pursuant to § 289f HGB as an unaudited part of the management report.
+The other information comprises the statement on corporate governance pursuant to § 289f HGB and the other disclosures in section "Statement on Corporate Governance pursuant to § 289f HGB" of the management report as an unaudited part of the management report.